orangejulius/blog/source/_posts/2014-08-25-FAA-ride-sharing.markdown

 a bit complicated.

 It wasn't always the case, but flying today is incredibly safe.
-Through decades of work, aviation experts have analyzed every aspect of flying, from everyday occurrences to the most unusual of incidents[3].
+Through decades of work, aviation experts have analyzed every aspect of flying, from everyday occurrences to the most unusual of incidents{% fn %}.
 While the taxi industry lobbied to create things like the [medallion system](http://en.wikipedia.org/wiki/Medallion_taxi#Medallions) and car accidents grew to one of the [leading causes of death](http://en.wikipedia.org/wiki/List_of_causes_of_death_by_rate) in the United States, aviation has become dramatically [safer over time](http://www.aopa.org/About-AOPA/General-Aviation-Statistics/General-Aviation-Safety-Record-Current-and-Historic):